 To copy a snapshot using the Amazon EC2 console

 Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/.

 Select the snapshot to copy, and then choose Copy from the Actions list.

 In the Copy Snapshot dialog box, update the following as necessary:

-Destination region: Select the region where you want to write the copy of the snapshot from the drop-down list.
+Destination region: Select the region where you want to write the copy of the snapshot.

 Description: By default, the description includes information about the source snapshot so that you can identify a copy from the original.
 You can change this description as necessary.

 Encryption: If the source snapshot is not encrypted, you can choose to encrypt the copy.
 You cannot decrypt an encrypted snapshot.

 Master Key: The customer master key (CMK) that will be used to encrypt this snapshot.
 You can select from master keys in your account or type/paste the ARN of a key from a different account.
 You can create a new master encryption key in the IAM console.